qooxdoo/qooxdoo/documentation/manual/source/pages/widget/splitbutton.rst

 SplitButton
 ***********
-The SplitButton acts like a normal button, but it opens a menu when clicking on the arrow.
+The SplitButton acts like a normal button, but it opens a menu when tapping on the arrow.

 .. _pages/widget/splitbutton#preview_image: